 VR can be the key to all these problems

 The problems that we listed cause companies working in the oil and gas industry to turn to alternative training methods.

 Virtual reality allows recreating various operating environments and conditions to immerse the trainees there.
-This way, the company can hold practical training on its premises without actually ferrying the trainees to the rig and exposing them to the risk.
+With the help of the virtual reality, the company can hold practical training on its premises without actually ferrying the trainees to the rig and exposing them to the risk.

 Moreover, virtual reality training works great for millennials and older employees alike, as it is as intuitive and transparent as training can possibly get.